scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-spinner/readme.md

 ### Spinner Size Modifiers

+A size modifier is required.
 Apply these classes to the `.tl-spinner` element.

 | Modifier            | Description                |
 | ------------------- | -------------------------- |